-Like Buster, many people who have Dependent Personality Disorder have a number of professional and personal problems.
+Many people who have dependent personality disorder have a number of professional and personal problems.
 They rely upon an authority figure to be their caretaker, and they often have very low self-esteem.
-People with the disorder often do not have confidence to take care of their own physical and emotional needs so they look to others to meet their needs.
+People with the disorder often do not have the confidence to take care of their own physical and emotional needs so they look to others to meet their needs.
 Instead of building a unique, independent life, they depend upon another’s provision, thoughts, feelings, and actions.
-Dependent Personality Disorder can severely limit an individual, but there are treatment options available.
+Dependent personality disorder can severely limit an individual, but there are treatment options available.
 People with the disorder can learn to autonomous and self-reliant.
 They can live their own, unique life.

 Thriveworks Westminster has appointments available for Dependent Personality Disorder, and our mental health professionals have worked with many people who struggle with dependency.
 We know how the disorder can hold people back, but we also know the treatment options that are available.
 It is possible to live an independent life.